mdn/content/files/en-us/web/api/fetch/index.md

   - : The request was aborted due to a call to the {{domxref("AbortController")}}
     {{domxref("AbortController.abort", "abort()")}} method.
 - `TypeError`
-  - : The error can occur because of one of the following reasons-
+  - : Can occur for the following reasons:

 <table>
   <thead>